-Schönbrunn Palace is a former imperial summer residence and one of the most popular tourist attractions in Vienna.
+Schönbrunn Palace is a former imperial summer residence and one of Vienna’s most popular tourist attractions.
 Therefore I ordered Classic Pass tickets online several weeks before our visit.

 One of the problems in buying tickets in advance is that you don’t know the weather, and it was a rainy day.

-Though most people consider it as a must visit attraction in Vienna, it is hard for me to agree.
-I agree with this statement if you haven’t visited other palaces in Austria or in Europe.
+Though most people consider it a must-visit attraction in Vienna, it is hard for me to agree.
+I agree with this statement if you haven’t visited other palaces in Austria or Europe.
 But, if been to others, like Eggenberg Palace in Graz, then this will be more of the same.
-For me, it didn’t have wow effect and didn’t leave a memorable experience.
+For me, it did not have a wow effect and didn’t leave a memorable experience.

 In front of Schönbrunn Palace, there was a small Easter market.
-We made a short stroll and tasted local food.
+We took a short stroll and tasted local food.

 The Gardens And Gloriette

 We walked around the palace, and in the distance on a mountain, we saw the Gloriette.
 Since we already paid for the tickets to the Gloriette with viewing terrace, and they say it offers a great panorama of the city, I dragged my wife there.